PH26/selling-cake/readme.md

-Selling Cake project
+Selling Cake EC project

-The project use PHP, MySQL and Laravel framwork
+The project was build by PHP, MySQL and Laravel framwork

-Team: Lam - Hang - Hieu